nickdimwill/polvolsec/README.md

 * [ ] Treat "private" communication on Twitter/Facebook/Slack as if it were public.
 Otherwise, avoid using as a private messenger.
 * [ ] Don't allow 3rd-party apps to have access to your email.
 * [ ] Use a dedicated email address for political work vs personal life.
 * [ ] Look at what 3rd-part apps you have installed on your phone.
+Watch what permissions they ask for at installation.
 * [ ] By virtue of being simpler, your phone is more secure than your laptop/PC.
 * [ ] On your mac, turn on full-disk encryption.